 (Family members) are fully supportive of the choice to be in recovery, and will:

-- Detail financial support
+- Detail financial support.

-- Detail living arrangements and support
+- Detail living arrangements and support.

-- Car / phone / college
+- Car / phone / college and other finances.

 *Family should detail the support that they are willing to maintain or incentivize recovery, such as paying for sober living, further education, living arrangements.